Gencyigb/os-project-journal/Week7.md

 ## Reflection

 Week 7 finalised the evaluation of the system’s security and performance characteristics.
 The audit confirmed that all controls functioned as intended, while performance testing demonstrated that the hardened configuration maintained efficient operation under stress.
 This outcome demonstrates a balanced understanding of system security, operational integrity, and performance behaviour, directly supporting critical evaluation and achieving the intended learning outcomes.
+The use of a reusable security verification script and the integration of performance benchmarking alongside security auditing demonstrate learning beyond the minimum coursework requirements.